Graduate Courses in Creative Writing

 John Cabot University’s Institute for Creative Writing and Literary Translation will be offering three graduate courses in creative writing during the summer of 2018.The workshops in fiction and poetry, as well as "How to Read Like a Writer," will run from May 21 to June 22, 2018.

 The courses, which will be open to anyone with a bachelor’s degree from an accredited university, are the result of an exchange agreement signed by John Cabot University and the Master of Fine Arts Program in Creative Writing at American University in Washington, D.C.
 Current MFA students at American University will be in residence in Rome for the summer program.

-Faculty for the courses include Susan Bradley Smith, poet and professor at Curtin University in Australia; Michael Carroll, award-winning fiction writer; Elizabeth Geoghegan, novelist, nonfiction author, and Adjunct Assistant Professor of Creative Writing at John Cabot University; and Elena Buia Rutt, poet and translator.
+Faculty for the courses include Susan Bradley Smith, poet and professor at Curtin University in Australia; Michael Carroll, award-winning fiction writer; and Elizabeth Geoghegan, novelist, nonfiction author.

 In addition to graduate courses in creative writing, JCU also offers introductory and advanced courses for undergraduate students.
-To apply to study abroad at JCU and participate in these undergraduate creative writing courses, click here.
+Apply to study abroad at JCU and participate in these undergraduate creative writing courses.

 - CW 550 Advanced Creative Writing Workshop: Fiction

 - CW 554 Advanced Creative Writing Workshop: Poetry

 - EN 585 Advanced Creative Writing and Literature: How to Read Like a Writer